erikhyrkas/snakes/README.md

  didn't match the attention dimensions, and that was likely a complete waste of energy as well.
 * Training on complicated patterns in the early iterations is inefficient.
 I think in the future, I'll get the loss to converge fairly low and then do a second round of training with more complex training data.

+### Why Snakes - v0.3 Base Model

+Weighing in at over 1.3 billion parameters, it's the biggest model in this line I've trained.
+Having done some training runs with the small dataset, it was very promising.

+I went with the most straight forward state space model on the initial tests, then added two extra summary collectors to the attention with the goal of being able to track more long range details.
+This made the model very slow, but in my initial tests, it helped convergence.

+Sadly, when trained against the full set of data with longer sequences, the model struggled to converge.
+The loss stopped at about 2.09, which is low enough that the text was mostly english, but there were still the occasional nonsensical word mixed in, and it did a terrible job of following the longer range token influence.
+It felt to me that the tokens less than a few back had too much influence on the next token -- to the extent that the start of the context was completely lost.
+That it wasn't really tracking the whole context was enough to still converge as it was, but wouldn't be useful for my goals, so that exact design will be abandoned.

+What I got from v0.3 was that it's much easier to train (in terms of numeric stability) if you don't use the mamba-2 optimizations, but that it's also very slow.
+That's the major downside of an unlimited context -- if you have a fixed-size context, there's some work you can do in parallel before doing the remainder in sequence.
+I mean, that's the whole premise of the transformer architecture -- create opportunities for massive parallelism, at the cost of requiring massive amounts of hardware.

+#### Notes about how v0.3 was uses summaries

+In version 0.3, I've included two summaries of the token's state history.
+Effectively, as we go through the time steps, I capture the regular updates for each step, but also have a second state space model to track what I called a "local summary" and a "global summary".

+The summaries are simply following the ssm pattern, but their output is appended to the main state's state.
+Because they are updated less frequently, I'm allowing them to potentially learn and retain information about historical aspects of the conversation history and freeing up the main state to learn more about recent tokens.

+This means there are effectively three state space models:
+* global -- updated every timestep
+* local summary -- updated every 16 steps (with the current configuration)
+* global summary -- updated every 64 steps (with the current configuration)

+Because the attention is processing an entire sequence, it's imperative that we only consider steps behind the current steps -- as at inference time, we can't look into the future, but since we are processing the time steps in an intuitive forward directly, this is easy to ensure.
+(With the mamba 2 approach, they rely on masking to ensure they don't add in values from the future.)

+I experimented with the local summary starting at the current timestamp and iterating backward up to 16 tokens, and doing this every time step.
+(You can't go back before the 0th time step, obviously.)
+This inverse ordering might make the oldest of those 16 tokens more impactful and the most recent the least impactful -- the nature of a recurrent approach -- and I felt like by having two approaches it would improve the overall quality of my results.
+Unfortunately, swimming against time meant a complexity of N-squared within the cpu code, and it was dreadfully slow.
+If it was the ideal approach, we'll never know.
+I switched local to be an less-frequently updated summary, because it might achieve similar, though the burden of local knowledge would actually be on the main loop and the summary would help with history.